 Cut the screening to length and staple one side of the screen to the wall studs (Image 1).
 Stretch the material taut and staple it to the other stud.
-To cover the seams, cut lath to length, prime and paint the pieces and nail into place.
-Follow this order: top horizontal pieces first, followed by the bottom and balusters, then the vertical pieces (Image 2).
+To cover the seams, cut lath to length, prime and paint the pieces and nail into place over the seams in the screening.
+When attaching the lath, follow this order: attach top horizontal pieces first, followed by the bottom and balusters, then any vertical pieces till all the seams have been covered (Image 2).

 Place a scrap piece of lath under the door so there is a 1/4" gap between the slab and the bottom of the door.
 Attach the door to the wall stud with hinges.
 Install a rubber sweep on the bottom of the door to prevent insects from entering the porch (Image 1).
 Install any remaining hooks, latches, springs and hardware.